Work-life balance – have we got it all wrong?

 Charles F. Glassman, Brain Drain The Breakthrough That Will Change Your Life

-Poet and Philosopher David Whyte call “work/life balance” a “phrase that often becomes a lash with which we punish ourselves” in his new book The Three Marriages: Reimagining Work, Self and Relationship and offers an emboldening way out of this cultural trap.
+Poet and Philosopher David Whyte call “work/life balance” a “phrase that often becomes a lash with which we punish ourselves.”

 The current understanding of work-life balance is too simplistic.
 People find it hard to balance work with family, family with self, because it might not be a question of balance.
 Some other dynamic is in play, something to do with a very human attempt at happiness that does not quantify different parts of life and then set them against one another.
 We are collectively exhausted because of our inability to hold competing parts of ourselves together in a more integrated way.

-[…]Work, like marriage, is a place you can lose yourself more easily perhaps than finding yourself.
+Work, like marriage, is a place you can lose yourself more easily perhaps than finding yourself.
 It is a place full of powerful undercurrents, a place to find our selves, but also, a place to drown, losing all sense of our own voice, our own contribution and conversation.

-[…]Good work like a good marriage needs a dedication to something larger than our own detailed, everyday needs; good work asks for promises to something intuited or imagined that is larger than our present understanding of it.
+Good work like a good marriage needs a dedication to something larger than our own detailed, everyday needs; good work asks for promises to something intuited or imagined that is larger than our present understanding of it.
 We may not have an arranged ceremony at the altar to ritualize our dedication to work, but many of us can remember a specific moment when we realized we were made for a certain work, a certain career or a certain future: a moment when we held our hand in a fist and made unspoken vows to what we had just glimpsed.

 David Whyte in The Three Marriages: Reimagining Work, Self and Relationship

-The truth is there will always be unbalanced in work and life.
-There will be times (days or months or years) when work will be your number one priority and there will be a time when life will take precedence over your work.
 Your ability to identify those times and maturity to be flexible will determine the “balance” in your life.
-Your time and energy shifts based on the rotating demands of each area of your life.
+Your time and energy shift based on the rotating demands of each area of your life.

 “There is no such thing as work-life balance.
-Everything worth fighting for unbalances your life.” – Alain de Botton
+Everything worth fighting for unbalances your life.” — Alain de Botton.

-When we start losing ourselves in work when we seeing ourselves as an extension of work and when we have no identity left outside of work, that is when we have a problem.
-Too many people fell prey to ‘work is life’ syndrome and pay a heavy price when work is no longer there.
+When we start losing ourselves in work, when we see ourselves as an extension of work and have no identity left outside of work, we have a problem.